 Important Facts Related to HANA Pricing

-- This is quite expensive for a database and SAP knows this.
+- HANA is quite expensive for a database and SAP knows this.
+HANA also has a high implementation and maintenance cost.

 Customer sometimes think that this is the actual price of HANA.
 SAP knows how to time software audits so that they can extract the most revenue from accounts.